-Freedom is something we are uncertain about.
+Freedom is something we are still determining.
 We want it on the one hand.
 When we are subject to arbitrary rules, we feel trapped.
 Many people don’t want to work for a boss who micromanages.
-Some even risk their lives to overthrow an autoritarian ruler.
+Some even risk their lives to overthrow an authoritarian ruler.

-However, when there are no external constraints or impediments and we have more freedom, we tend to not take advantage of this and choose to limit our own freedom.
-This phenomenon, the anxiety we feel when we are able to make our own decisions, is what interests me.
-It is what motivates it?
+However, when there are no external constraints or impediments, and we have more freedom, we tend to not take advantage of this and choose to limit our freedom.
+This phenomenon, the anxiety we feel when we can make our own decisions, interests me.
+Is it what motivates it?
 What are its forms?

 Let’s first consider freedom of thought.
-It is not clear how much we actually want.
+How much do we actually want?
 Although most people reject the imposition of opinions and ways of thinking, many of us will accept other people’s views.
 We do what we want, no one forces us to do it.
 We also give up our freedom of thought.
-In De Profundis Oscar Wilde observes along these lines: “Most people were other people.”
+In De Profundis, Oscar Wilde observes along these lines: “Most people were other people.”
 Their thoughts are another person’s opinion, their lives are a mirror, and their passions are a quotation.

-Other times, the opinions we borrow are not just an opinion but a way to understand our own experiences.
-For example, we might try to put our grief in a narrative about “stages” of grief or to take on the personality of someone else.
+Other times, the opinions we borrow are not just an opinion but a way to understand our experiences.
+For example, we might try to put our grief in a narrative about “stages” of misery or take on someone else’s personality.

-We may believe that we can preserve our freedom of choice by not agreeing with everyone.
+We may believe we can preserve our freedom of choice by not agreeing with everyone.
 Instead, we only borrow opinions that we find interesting.
-Although it is true that we have more freedom to choose which perspective we want to adopt than we do to be forced to accept a narrative we don’t believe to be credible, there are other options.
+Although we have more freedom to choose which perspective, we want to adopt than we do to be forced to accept a narrative we don’t believe credible, there are other options.
 It is possible to make sense of the world and others for yourself and not rely on anyone else’s opinions.
-Because no human temperament can be duplicated by another, it is likely that we will find our own conclusions regarding any given issue.
+Because no human temperament can be duplicated by another, we will likely find our own conclusions regarding any given issue.

-Robert Musil, in The Man without Qualities describes a man named Ulrich who has no character, inner core, or set of values.
+In The Man without Qualities, Robert Musil describes a man named Ulrich who has no character, inner core, or set of values.
 He is a man without qualities.
-Ulrich is a literary exaggeration on a common phenomenon: lack character.
-It is not often that we try to choose who we want to be.
+Ulrich is a literary exaggeration of a common phenomenon: lack of texture and consistency.
+We rarely try to choose who we want to be.
 We allow our circumstances, time, and place to shape us.

-We may believe we are more free than those who live in another time and place.
-Perhaps we feel that, given our beliefs and desires, if someone tried to dictate to us their views, it would be a stifling or even abhorrent situation.
-However, while some communities are more free than others in certain times and places, we may be blinded by the collective narcissism that is prevalent in an era.
+We may believe we are more accessible than those who live in another time and place.
+Given our beliefs and desires, it would be stifling or even disgusting if someone tried to dictate their views.
+However, while some communities are more complimentary than others in particular times and places, we may be blinded by the collective narcissism prevalent in an era.

 To escape freedom, we must deny that we have the right to choose.
-Sometimes we may convince ourselves that there is no choice, or that we don’t make the decisions.
+Sometimes we may convince ourselves that we have no choice or don’t make the decisions.
 This belief was called “bad faith” by Sartre (mauvaise fo).
 Bad faith is the belief that we believe in our unfreedom.
-Sartre believes that soldiers who believe they must obey an order simply because it is what soldiers do are acting in bad faith.
+Sartre thinks that soldiers who feel they must obey an order simply because it is what soldiers do are acting in bad faith.

 Why do we reject freedom?

 Let’s start by thinking for ourselves.
 Why should you rely on the opinions of others?
 A desire to belong is one reason.
 Musil also says that we must accept our age’s “baseness” and outlook or be neurotic.
 There’s a way around that.
-Problem is, we don’t even know how to accept anything.
+The problem is we need to learn to get anything.
 We are not likely to resist and may become empty vessels in order to allow any content to flow in.

 This is not necessary.
 While there are limits society places on self-expression, it is wrong to view conformism as the only way to social acceptance.
-People who follow their own path are common.
-We find them quite charming, but we think theywould reject us if we were more like these people.
+People who follow their own path are familiar with it.
+We find them quite charming, but we think they would reject us if we were more like these people.

 Bad faith?
 Bad faith may be motivated by the desire to avoid responsibility.
-It can be difficult to accept responsibility.
+It cannot be easy to accept responsibility.
 Sartre’s insight was that such a thing cannot be done.
-Chosen unfreedom does not exonerate us.
+Chosen unfreedom does not forgive us.
 We are still responsible for our actions, even if they were made in bad faith.
 This applies not only to the eyes of other people but also to our own.
 As authentic choices are, inauthentic ones carry the same responsibility.
 They do not bring freedom, but they are just as bad as the former.

 We all know this.
 But we also have an inner inhibition.
-A lack of confidence, misguided humility and a certain amount of fear can lead us to believe that it would be too bold or risky to do things differently.
+A lack of confidence, misguided humility, and fear can lead us to believe that it would be too bold or risky to do things differently.
 To decide what we think and who we should be.

-Misguided humility is not an attribute, and we can’t protect ourselves from mistakes in this way.
-If we choose to make others’ mistakes, what is likely to happen?
-In The Remains Of the Day, Kazuo Ishiguro has Stevens, the butler who had let his identity depend on Lord Darlington’s views and decisions, say the following:
+Misguided humility is not an attribute; we can’t protect ourselves from mistakes this way.
+What is likely to happen if we make other’s mistakes?
+In The Remains of the Day, Kazuo Ishiguro has Stevens, the butler who had let his identity depend on Lord Darlington’s views and decisions, say the following:

 “Lord Darlington was not a bad man.
 He was not a bad person at all.
 He was a good man.
 His lordship was courageous.
-Although he took a wrong path in his life, he still chose it.
+Although he took the wrong path in his life, he still chose it.
 For myself, that is something I can’t even claim.
 You see, I trusted.
 I believed in his wisdom.
 Through all the years that I served him, I believed I was doing something valuable.
 I can’t even claim that I made my own errors.
-You have to question yourself: “What dignity is that?
+You have to question yourself — what dignity is that?“